All Episodes

 “I am of the opinion that we will find our conventional military back in Afghanistan [within] 18 months.”In this episode of Kash’s Corner, Kash Patel and Jan Jekielek turn to national security and dive into the mounting debacle in Afghanistan, the push for a new Iran deal amid sanctions and death threats from Iran, and Russia’s recent maneuverings around Ukraine and Kazakhstan.

-So, you know, we we've talked about this before.
+So we've talked about this before.

-Well let's jump into this.
+Let's jump into this.

 Yeah, I think generally speaking, I'm glad we're back on foreign policy.

-And you have to look back and evaluate has America gotten stronger, gotten weaker, and it's diplomatic and relationships with Russia, China, Iran, Afghanistan, the Taliban, and things like that.
+And it's diplomatic and relationships with Russia, China, Iran, Afghanistan, the Taliban, and things like that.

 Those are the big relationships that you monitor and spend time and energy in.

-And that doesn't, and I understand in foreign diplomacy you have to have a certain stage of theater, but you also have to have to have a certain stage of action.
+and there's no substance to it and that doesn't and i understand in foreign diplomacy you have to have a certain stage of theater but you also have to have a certain stage of action And I haven't seen the action.

 And they're sanctioning people, and that sanctioning means something different for them than it does for Americans.

-What is the Kutz Force?
+What is the Quds force?

-It is basically the elite special forces unit for Iran's IRGC, their revolutionary guard corps.
+It is basically the elite special forces unit for Iran's IRGC, their Revolutionary Guard Corps.

 Who do they work for?